Skip to main content

 The Bible consistently speaks of the Holy Spirit in personal terms, not impersonal ones.

-Jesus said: “The Holy Spirit… will teach you all things and will remind you of everything I have said to you.”
-(John 14:26).
-And: “When he, the Spirit of truth, comes, he will guide you into all the truth.”
+Jesus said: “The Holy Spirit will teach you all things and will remind you of everything I have said to you.”
+(John 14:26) And: “When he, the Spirit of truth, comes, he will guide you into all the truth.”
 (John 16:13)

 What He Does in Our Life

-“The Spirit helps us in our weakness… the Spirit himself intercedes for us through wordless groans.”
-(Romans 8:26) And He transforms your character from the inside out.
-This isn’t abstract spirituality.
+And he transforms your character from the inside out.
+This is not abstract spirituality.
 This is God personally present and active within you.

 Why This Matters